Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Mining Stocks: Leveraged Exposure

-Major gold miners (Barrick Gold, Newmont, Franco-Nevada), silver miners (Pan American Silver, First Majestic), and PGM producers (Anglo American Platinum, Sibanye-Stillwater) provide leveraged metal exposure.
+Major gold miners (Barrick Gold, Newmont, Franco-Nevada), silver miners (Pan American Silver, First Majestic), and PGM producers (Anglo American Platinum, Sibanye-Stillwater) provide leveraged metal exposure with dividend potential โ€” but also company-specific risks and higher stock market correlation.

 Storage and Security

-Home storage: Quality safe bolted to floor/wall provides reasonable security for modest holdings.
-However, homeowner's insurance typically caps precious metals at $1,000-2,000—additional riders required for meaningful coverage.
+Home storage: A quality safe bolted to floor/wall provides reasonable security, but homeowner's insurance typically caps precious metals coverage at $1,000โ€“2,000.
+Additional riders required for meaningful holdings.

-Bank safe deposit boxes: Secure and relatively affordable ($50-200 annually depending on size).
-However, access limited to bank hours, and boxes aren't federally insured.
-Banks can also restrict access during crises.
+Bank safe deposit boxes: Secure and affordable ($50โ€“200 annually).
+Access is limited to bank hours, and boxes aren't federally insured.

-Professional vault storage: Services like Brink's or specialized depositories offer segregated storage with full insurance.
-Costs range from 0.5-1% of holdings annually.
-Most secure option but introduces counterparty risk.
+Professional vault storage: Services like Brink's offer segregated storage with full insurance at 0.5โ€“1% of holdings annually โ€” most secure, but introduces counterparty considerations.

 Portfolio Allocation Strategy